syzgod/subscribers/README.md

 ## Description

 A simple App using API and MUI(Material UI) for React.
-The purpose of the project was to deepen my understand of handling APIs and to work with MUI to get familiar with a component library so in the future I can develop websites efficient and be able to use other component libraries as well.
+The purpose of the project was to deepen my understanding of handling APIs and to work with MUI to get familiar with a component library so in the future I can develop websites efficient and be able to use other component libraries as well.
 Added Redux Toolkit to the tech stack so I could learn a bit more about it and use it in a live project.

 ## Inspired by few of the tutorials found online